enesdemirag/programming-exercises/exercises/image-kernels.md

 input   : (image in a matrix form), [[0, -1, 0], [-1, 5, -1], [0, -1, 0]]
 output  : (filtered image in a matrix form)
 ```

-If you want to learn more about image kernels, you can check *[wikipedia](https://bit.ly/2yfaapD)* page and _[this documentation](https://docs.gimp.org/en/gimp-filter-convolution-matrix.html)_ from gimp, also I certainly suggest you to look at _[this website](http://setosa.io/ev/image-kernels/)_ for visually explanation of image kernels.

-### Practical - Image Kernels

 I will use Python for this solution.
 Before coding, we need to import _[numpy](https://docs.scipy.org/doc/numpy/user/whatisnumpy.html)_ and _[matplotlib](https://matplotlib.org/)_ modules to our program.
 Numpy enables us to perform fast operations on matrices.
 Of course we can write our program without using numpy but it would be much harder.
 Matplotlib actually a plotting library for python but we need it just for showing our filtered image.